UrsidaeCyber/Trezor-Qubes/README.md

 # How to use Trezor on Qubes OS
 Written by Ursidae: https://ursidaecyber.com

+This guide explains how to use Trezor cryptocurrency hardware wallets on Qubes OS.
+Unfortunately installing Trezor Suite is not as straight forward as installing other software on Qubes is, so we compiled an exhaustive and ultimate guide on the process.

-This repostiory will guide the process of installing Trezor Suite and using Trezor hardware wallets on Qubes OS.
-Unfortunately installing Trezor Suite is not as straight forward as installing other software on Qubes is.
-So let’s dive in.
+This guide explains how to use Trezor cryptocurrency hardware wallets on Qubes OS.
+Unfortunately installing Trezor Suite is not as straight forward as installing other software on Qubes is, so we compiled an exhaustive and ultimate guide on the process.
-This guide contains two parts: brief instructions and in-depth instructions.
-Use whichever is suited to your needs.

 Link to in-depth instructions if you require detail: https://github.com/UrsidaeCyber/Trezor-Qubes#in-depth-instructions

 # Brief Instructions: